Becxster/INDE-577/Unsupervised Learning/Principal Component Analysis/README.md

-# K-Means Clustering
+# Principal Component Analysis (PCA)

-K-Means is an **unsupervised learning algorithm** used for clustering data into $k$ groups based on feature similarity.
-Over many iterations, it minimizes the variance within each cluster to group similar data points together.
-In this notebook, I implement K-Means Clustering on the UCI Wine Dataset, walk through the algorithm, and experiment with some 3D visualization.
+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space by identifying directional vectors (principal components) with the most variance.
+To do this, we compute the eigenvectors and eigenvalues of the data's covariance matrix or using Singular Value Decomposition (SVD) to project the data onto these components.
+In this notebook, I use PCA on the UCI Wine Dataset to find the best projections onto the 2-Dimensional Plane to separate the types of wine into clusters.

 ## UCI Wine Dataset